Robert M. Wallace

 1982 BS Physics and Applied Mathematics, University of Pittsburgh

-Our current interests include materials systems which (1) extend complementary metal-oxide-semiconductor devices as well as (2) materials systems leading to concepts beyond CMOS-based logic.
-In the former category, we have current research programs engaged in the study of high dielectric constant (“high-k”) insulating films on compound semiconductor systems including arsenides (e.g. InGaAs), nitrides (e.g. GaN), phosphides (e.f.
+Our current interests include materials systems which explore materials systems leading to concepts that may enable further scaling of integrated circuit technology and beyond CMOS-based logic.
+We have current research programs engaged in the study of the surfaces and interfaces of compound semiconductor systems including arsenides (e.g. InGaAs), nitrides (e.g. GaN), phosphides (e.f.
 InP), as well as antimondies (e.g. GaSb).
 This research thrust extends our previous work on high-k dielectrics on more conventional Si-based materials, where an emphasis is made on the correlation of physicochemical properties and electronic performance.
 In addition to laboratory studies of these compound semiconductor interfaces and surfaces, device fabrication is conducted in our cleanroom facilities for this work.
-In the latter category, we have active programs in the study of graphene surfaces as well as atomic-scale lithography to fabricate well-defined quantum-dot and qubit structures.
-This work is funded through a combination of SRC funding (graphene) as well as DARPA funding.
-Ourwork on Graphene includes studies of dielectric integration and device fabrication that enables the investigation of device physics beyond conventional charge transport including room temperature condensates (“pseudospin”).
+We also have active programs in the study of 2D materials surfaces such as Transition Metal Dichalcogenides, Black- Phosphorus, and graphene.
+This work is funded through a combination of industrial and federal agencies.

 - R.M.Wallace and G. Wilk, "High-k Dielectric Materials for Microelectronics," Critical Reviews in Solid State and Materials Sciences 28, 231 (2003) (Invited Review Article).